Detailed information for February 2021

-In addition, subject matter experts analyse the data at a more aggregate level to detect and verify any large month-to-month or year-over-year changes for the industry.
+In addition, subject matter experts analyze the data at a more aggregate level to detect and verify any large month-to-month or year-over-year changes for the industry.

 Survey results are analyzed to ensure comparability with patterns observed in the historical data series and the economic condition of the industry.
-Information available from other sources such as the Monthly Survey of Manufacturing or MSM (record number 2101), the Building Permits Survey (record number 2802), the media, other government organizations, and industry associations are also used in the validation process.
+Information available from other sources, such as the Monthly Survey of Manufacturing (record number 2101), the Building Permits survey (record number 2802), the media, other government organizations, and industry associations, are also used in the validation process.